DenizHusson/Hello-World/README.md

 This directory is an "Hello World" registery.
 You can freely complete it.

-# SOMMARY OF THE ACTUAL LANGUAGE USEED :
+# Sommary of the actual language useed :

 ## Python